wgoodall01/cordon/README.md

 ### M4: Control groups

 We'll add the ability to place the sandboxed child process in a Linux control group, and allow the caller to set its parameters.
-\*This milestone will be complete when the
+This milestone will be complete when the host can suspend and resume the sandboxed child using the cgroup freezer.